NFV in ETSI

 ETSI ISG NFV undertakes work in 2-year phases.

-Documents published during the first phase (2013-2014) were considered as pre-normative studies and are sometimes referred to as “Release 1” (though at the time of publication there was no release plan in place).
+Documents published during the first phase (2013-2014) were considered as pre-standard studies and are sometimes referred to as “Release 1”.

-Going forward, the ISG NFV continues to develop new specifications that meet the needs of the industry and maintains its already published documents in order to ensure that the specifications are properly referenced by all industry stakeholders, not only by service providers or network equipment vendors, but also other implementers such as open source communities.
+Going forward, the ISG NFV continues to develop new specifications that meet the needs of the industry, with maintenance cycles for its already published specifications.
+The ISG NFV dedicates a continuous support for proper referencing of NFV specifications by industry stakeholders, including not only service providers or network equipment vendors, but also other implementers such as open source communities.
 Progress in the industry is continuously monitored, including feedback from implementations, open source communities, and other standards bodies, and the identification of gaps to be addressed.

 2019-2020: NFV Release 4

 NFV Release 4 specification work has been formally launched in summer 2019.
-While the specific new work items are under progress, some key areas of focus for the future NFV Release 4 have been identified and include:
+While the specific work items are under progress, key areas of focus for the future NFV Release 4 have been identified, which include:

-- NFVI evolution, focusing on enhancements to support lightweight virtualization technologies, optimizing NFV Infrastructure (NFVI) abstraction for reducing the coupling of VNFs to infrastructure, and optimizing networking integration into the infrastructure fabric to ease the connectivity for Virtualized Network Functions (VNFs) and Network Services (NSes)
+- NFVI evolution, focusing on enhancements to support lightweight virtualization technologies such as OS containers, optimizing NFV Infrastructure (NFVI) abstraction for reducing the coupling of VNFs to infrastructure, and optimizing networking integration into the infrastructure fabric to ease the connectivity for Virtualized Network Functions (VNFs) and Network Services (NSes)

 - Enhancing NFV automation and capabilities, covering aspects such as: improving life-cycle management and orchestration, introducing more policy-based management, the simplification of VNF and NS management aspects leveraging virtualization, and handling advances in autonomous networking

 - Evolving the NFV-MANO (Management and Orchestration) framework, focusing primarily on optimizing internal NFV-MANO capability exposure and usage, e.g. studying its service-based transformation

 - Accompanying operationalization aspects which include: the simplification of NFV to ease development and deployment of sustainable NFV based solutions, verification (and certification) procedures and mechanisms, and operationalization, integration and use of NFV with other management and network frameworks